JahnaviKharva/Flask-CSV-Processing/README.md

 Key: file
 Value: [CSV file]
+Description: Uploads a CSV file
-Description: Uploads a CSV file the file must contain fields bill_date, bill_no, bill_total, medicine_name, quantity, mrp, item_total, expiry_date
+Uploads a CSV file containing the following fields: bill_date, bill_no, medicine_name, quantity, mrp, expiry_date.
-the file extension must be CSV (comma delimited) processes the data, and inserts it into the purchase and purchase_details tables.
+The file must have a .csv extension (comma delimited).
+It processes the data and inserts it into the purchase and purchase_details tables.
+The item_total and bill_total are automatically calculated based on mrp * quantity and the sum of item_total values, respectively.

 5. Fetch Purchase Data